ballerina-platform/module-ballerinax-ai.pgvector/ballerina/README.md

 ## Overview

+Pgvector is a PostgreSQL extension that introduces a vector data type and similarity search capabilities for working with embeddings.

 The Ballerina pgvector module provides an API for integrating with the `pgvector` extension for PostgreSQL.
-It implements the Ballerina AI `ai:VectorStore` interface which allows users to store, retrieve, and search high-dimensional vectors.
+Its implementation allows it to be used as a Ballerina AI `ai:VectorStore`, enabling users to store, retrieve, and search high-dimensional vectors.

 ## Setup guide